Office 365 email signatures: What you can & can’t do

 Another issue that comes up frequently is signature content not displaying correctly when sending outgoing messages from a mobile device.
 As a mobile device composes emails in plain text by default, all HTML signature content can be stripped out.

 One workaround for this problem is to add something in italics or bold to every email sent from a mobile device.
-Doing this can sometimes cause the Office 365 email signature format to remain in HTML, but it is not guaranteed.
+Doing this can sometimes cause the Office 365 email signature format to remain in HTML, but it’s not guaranteed.

 However, be aware that not all users will have certain contact information.
 You might want all Office 365 email signatures to include a direct dial and mobile phone number.
-However, some users might not have a dedicated work mobile.
+However, some users might not have a dedicated mobile number.
 If this is the case, some email signatures will end up with something like an ‘M:’ line next to a blank space.

 To resolve this issue, you need to create separate Transport Rules dependent on the contact details within your Microsoft 365/Azure Directory.

-You can set up multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups, i.e., departments within your organization.
+You can set up multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups.
 So, you could use one Transport Rule, so a particular signature is added for your sales department and another for marketing, each with different contact information.

-Unfortunately, there isn’t a way to preview your completed email signature in Office 365 before it is deployed to your users.
-Now you can review the HTML code you’ve created.
-However, the designed template won’t be completed with any user’s contact details until you add it to a Microsoft 365 Transport Rule.
-Only when you see the signature in Outlook will you know if any amends will be needed.
+Unfortunately, there isn’t a way to preview your completed email signature in Office 365 before it’s deployed to your users.
+You can review the HTML code you’ve created, however, the designed template won’t be completed with any user’s contact details until you add it to a Microsoft 365 Transport Rule.
+Only when you see the signature in Outlook will you know if any changes will be needed.